Project-Group-Compiler/Cold_Compiler/README.md

 # Cold Compiler

-An end-to-end compiler for a new custom programming language, which we call `Cold`.
+An end-to-end compiler for a new custom programming language, `Cold`.

 `Cold` has a C-like syntax based on ANSI C.

-- Source language : `Cold` (C-like but an old version, hence C-old)
+- Source language : `Cold` (C-like but based on an older version, hence C-old)
 - Implementation language : `C++`
 - Intermediate Representaion : `3AC`
 - Target Language : `x86_32` assembly